L1ghtmann/Building-An-Ios-Toolchain/README.md

 ---

 ## 1. Preliminary Setup
-### Install build dependencies:
+### Install necessary dependencies:

-    # General
-    sudo apt-get install build-essential cmake coreutils git make
+	sudo apt-get install build-essential cmake coreutils git libplist-dev libssl-dev make pkg-config python3

-    # Clang+LLVM
-    sudo apt-get install python3

-    # ldid
-    sudo apt-get install libplist-dev libssl-dev pkg-config

-**Note:** `build-essential` or the equivalent for your distro.
+**Note:** These dependencies are for Debian-based distros.
+For other distros, you'll need to determine the equivalent packages.

 ### Create a centralized directory:

 	mkdir -p $HOME/my-toolchain/

 ### Avoid possible conflicts:

 If you've explicitly set `$LD_LIBRARY_PATH` and/or `$PATH` in your shell's profile, comment their declarations out (add "#" in front of the relevant lines) and restart your shell.

-This is necessary because your other lib and bin paths may be prioritized over the default paths which contain the packages we just installed (depending on how you set the aforementioned variables).
+This is necessary because your other lib and bin paths may be prioritized over the default paths which contain the tools we'll be using (depending on how you set the aforementioned variables).
 This prioritization has the potential to cause issues during compilation, so we're being proactive.

 ---